 Discussion: The Fly America Act is a law requiring the University to use domestically owned airline companies when booking airfare purchased as part of a federally funded grant.
-In other words, if your department is traveling as part of a federally funded research grant, (fund 5000) you much book airfare from U.S. owned airlines, such as Delta, American, United and Continental.
+In other words, if your department is traveling as part of a federally funded research grant, (fund 5000) you must book airfare from U.S. owned airlines, such as Delta, American, United and Continental.

 There are instances where this law requires us to book a higher priced ticket than that we could obtain directly from a foreign airline carrier, but nonetheless, we must comply.